robintibor/NeuralArchitectureSearch/Code_Overview_HyperOpt.md

   * `n_v = v*s - 0.5` -> should be correct inversion in any case, independent of
   which is starting value
   * *Still,what is reasoning for this back-and-forth?*
-  * *How is this even possible, since there is an exact back-and-forth conversion, if the values are integers before, they should still be integers, like 3.0, not 3.5 `# For example if s is 4 and v in 1 then 3.5 would round to 4 but we want it to round to 3.`
+  * `# For example if s is 4 and v in 1 then 3.5 would round to 4 but we want it to round to 3.` *How is this even possible, since there is an exact back-and-forth conversion, if the values are integers before, they should still be integers, like 3.0, not 3.5*
   * *Is it because BOHP internally treats these values as float, then samples from floating range?
-In that case, is it problematic that many values are mapped to the same*
+In that case, is it problematic that many values are mapped to the same integer?*

 ## Worker
 * Runs the actual training and validation